-We know how difficult this moment is in our history – this is not how we expected Spring 2020 to unfold.
+We know how difficult this moment is in our history.
 However, we are a resilient and caring campus.
 We deeply appreciate the work of so many faculty, staff and students who are rising to the challenge to keep our community safe and healthy, and our students on the path to success.

 This is a rapidly changing situation and we will bring the Linfield community updates on a regular basis as more information comes to us.

 We have a team of administrators, staff and faculty form both the Portland and McMinnville campuses who have been working together since the outbreak in China became known.